English

 To reduce the risk of SIDS, it is recommended that infants be placed on their backs to sleep for every nap and bedtime until they are one year old.
 Additionally, it is important to ensure that the sleeping environment is safe and free from any potential hazards, such as loose bedding or soft objects.
 Parents should also avoid exposing their infants to smoke and maintain a comfortable room temperature during sleep.

-Causes for Sudden Infant Death
+What are the Causes of Sudden Infant Death Syndrome (SIDS)?

 A combination of factors can lead to the causes of SIDS, but by definition, the cause is still unknown.
 However, researchers have studied the potential of SIDS causes to try to understand better how and why it occurs.
 Based on the research, the most commonly accepted interpretation is that the babies who die of SIDS have an underlying vulnerability, such as a genetic pattern or brain abnormality.
 Then slowly, with time, they have become exposed to a trigger during early brain or immune system development that vulnerability causes sudden death.

-Risk Factors of SIDS
+Risk Factors for SIDS

-• Exposure to smoking during or after pregnancy.
+• Exposure to smoking during or after pregnancy

-• Late or no prenatal care.
+• Late or no prenatal care

-• An unsafe sleeping position or sleeping environment.
+• An unsafe sleeping position or sleeping environment

-• Teen pregnancy.
+• Teen pregnancy

-• Preterm birth or low birth weight.
+• Preterm birth or low birth weight

-• Overheating.
+• Overheating

-• Exposure to beverages containing alcohol during pregnancy.
+• Exposure to beverages containing alcohol during pregnancy

-• Being assigned male at birth (AMAB).
+• Being assigned male at birth (AMAB)

-• Being a sibling of SIDS victims.
+• Being a sibling of SIDS victims

-• Being a twin.
+• Being a twin

-• Having a history of stopping breathing or Apnea.
+• Having a history of stopping breathing or Apnea

-Preventions for Sudden Infant Death
+Preventive Measures for Sudden Infant Death Syndrome (SIDS)

 Parents who are aware of SIDS could consider it to be their worst nightmare.
 SIDS, sometimes called cot death, is the medical term for sudden infant death.
 It occurs when an infant who is 12 months or younger passes away while asleep without any prior symptoms or a known cause.